KenKundert/sshconfig/doc/configuring.rst

    # another will be chosen at random from the available networks.
    PREFERRED_NETWORKS = ['Work']

 All of these entries are optional.
+Network are searched in the order they are given, which can be used to resolve ambiguities.

 Subclassing NetworkEntry creates a network description that is described with the attributes.
 A subclass will inherit all the attributes of its parent.
 The